JSurgeon/Biodiversity-Dashboard/README.md

-# Dashboard for data visualization and exploration
+# Dashboard for data visualization of Belly Button Biodiversity
 Build an interactive dashboard meant to explore Belly Button Microbial Biodiversity using Plotly.js

 **Dataset:**